Joffrey-lc/OpenRadioPHY/README.md

 --constellation-frames 8
 ```

 This parameter selects how many detected PHY frames are included in the plot.
-The number of OFDM symbols represented depends on the modulation and frame size, and is recorded in the summary JSON.
+The number of OFDM symbols represented depends on modulation and frame size, and is recorded in the summary JSON.

-## PAPR Controls
+### PAPR Controls

 PAPR reporting is optional: